julian-barker/data-structures-and-algorithms/javascript/stack-queue-pseudo/README.md

 ## Approach & Efficiency

-- Each enqueue and dequeue on the queue performs a push in O(1) on either the forward or backward Stack, and then on O(n) operation to recreate the other Stack.
+- Each enqueue and dequeue on the queue performs a push in \*O(1) on either the forward or backward Stack, and then an \*O(n) operation to recreate the other Stack.  *time AND space
+- As far as I can figure, there isn't a way to keep all operations in constant time and space.

 ### Queue